Alluxio/alluxio/docs/en/kubernetes/Metrics-On-Kubernetes.md

 [Prometheus](https://prometheus.io/) is a monitoring tool that can help to monitor Alluxio metrics changes.

 #### Alluxio Helm Chart Configuration

 `PrometheusMetricsServlet` needs to be enabled for Prometheus in Alluxio.
-In the helm chart `values.yaml` file, set the following properties:
+Set the following properties in helm chart `value.yaml` to enable Prometheus metrics sink:

 ```yaml
 metrics: